The Best School Leaders Believe in Themselves Almost to the Point of Delusion

 Jim Collins once said that "a big secret among effective leaders is that you can bend the world to your will a surprising amount of the time —most leaders don’t even try, and end up accepting that things are the way they are."

-Self-belief is immensely powerful.
+Self-belief is tremendously powerful.

 The right mix of charm, charisma, bravado, hyperbole, marketing, appeasement, and persistence will polish the difficulties ahead for yourself and your team and make you believe that any task at hand is possible.